Ishan16D/TwitterDisasterMapping/README.md

 During a Natural Disaster how can we utilize Social Media to help locate specific areas that require immediate assistance?

 During any natural disaster one of the first areas of focus should be on rescuing people in need of immediate assistance.
 However, due to the nature of these events this isn't always easily possible.
-This can be on account of downed power and phone lines which make communicationn near impossible at times.
+This can be on account of downed power and phone lines which make communication near impossible at times.
 We set out to try to utilize social media, specifically Twitter, to see if its users' tweets can better help inform emergency responders of where to focus their rescue efforts.

 ## Executive Summary